Southern DuPage County Regional

 The idea for the Southern DuPage Regional Trail was first conceived in the 1990s.
 Beginning in 1996, the County Bikeway Plan depicted a conceptual east-west alignment across the southern portion of DuPage County between Aurora and Hinsdale.
 The County took steps to initiate implementation but a few years later.
 In 2001, DuPage County hired a consultant team plan the trail's alignment through a feasibility study.
 From the alignment that was identified in the feasibility study, portions of the planned trail along County roadways were divided into connectable projects for engineering and construction through the 2000s.

-This effort represents the largest new trail initiative by the County in the last ten years (since the Great Western Trail was initiated in the mid-1980s).
+This effort represented the largest new trail initiative by the County since the Great Western Trail in the 1980s.
 The Southern DuPage Regional Trail includes the following major features:

-- Contains a mixture of bikeway facility types including off-road paths (similar, for example, to the Illinois Prairie Path), on-street designated bicycle lanes, and on-street signed bicycle routes (provided through roadway shoulder improvements).
+- A diverse array of bikeway accommodations off-road paths, on-street designated bicycle lanes, and on-street signed bicycle routes